GPA Calculator

 Privacy and accuracy

 This GPA calculator runs entirely in your browser.
-Your course names, credits, and grades are not sent to any server and are not stored by us.
-You can use this tool as many times as you want without privacy concerns.
-However, treat the result as an estimate.
-Your school may use specific rounding rules, different grade-point mappings, or special handling for repeated courses.
+Your course names, credits, and grades are not sent to any server and are not stored.
+Treat the result as an estimate — your school may use specific rounding rules, different grade-point mappings, or special handling for repeated courses.
 Always use your official student portal for final GPA decisions and transcript submissions.

 Related tools for student planning

 Planning your academic schedule?
 Try our Percentage Calculator to quickly compute what grade you need on a final exam to reach a target course grade.
-For wellness during busy semesters, check the BMI Calculator to track your health.
-And if you're planning study schedules or counting down to important dates, our Days Between Dates tool is helpful.
+For tracking deadlines and counting down to important dates, our Days Between Dates tool is helpful.
+And for general wellness during busy semesters, check the BMI Calculator.

 Frequently Asked Questions

-Does this work for both high school and college GPA?
+Does this GPA calculator work for both high school and college?

-Will I get the same result every time with the same inputs?
+Will I get the same GPA every time I enter the same courses?

 What if my school uses a different grading scale?